Skip to main content

 The Nestlé Cocoa Plan was launched back in 2009.
-It has engaged more than 150 000 cocoa-farming families so far, building on our three pillars.
+It has engaged more than a 180 000 cocoa-farming families so far, building on our three pillars.
 Better farming, aiming to improve livelihoods in communities.
-Better lives, aiming to improve social conditions for families.
-And Better cocoa, aiming to improve product sustainability.
+Better lives, aiming to help cocoa families to enhance their social conditions.
+And Better cocoa, aiming to improve product cocoa tracebility..

 The Nestlé Cocoa Plan is built on three pillars: